-Naturally occurring material defined in EU waste category 17 05 04 - soil and stones and total hazardous waste are excluded when calculating the total amount of waste.
+Naturally occurring material defined in EU waste category $17\ 05\ 04$ - soil and stones and total hazardous waste are excluded when calculating the total amount of waste.

-If parts of the building have been constructed as modules/prefabricated elements in a factory facility, yearly based data from the factory must be combined with the waste data from the building site.
-The allocation must be done based on weight of the building parts.
+If the building is mainly constructed of modules/prefabricated building module elements with finished or nearly finished interior surfaces produced in a factory, yearly based data from the factory must be combined with the waste data from the building site.

-- Report from the waste management company showing the total amount of construction waste from the construction site and/or module factory. - ☐ Calculation of the construction waste generated per square metre.
+- Report from the waste management company showing the total amount of construction waste from the construction site and/or module factory. - Calculation of the construction waste generated per square metre.